Millennium Leadership Initiative

 Application Requirements

-- A terminal degree, significant experience as a senior academic executive, OR equivalent experience outside the academy in government or the private sector
+- A terminal degree, significant experience as a senior university executive, OR equivalent experience outside the academy in government or the private sector

 Important Dates